 - "Whether Petitioner is entitled to relief pursuant to 28 U.S.C.
 1651(a) to vacate the order of the Foreign Intelligence Surveillance Court, or other relief as this Court deems appropriate."

 EPIC's Mandamus Petition

-EPIC is seeking a writ of mandamus from the Supreme Court to vacate the Verizon Order.
+EPIC sought a writ of mandamus from the Supreme Court to vacate the Verizon Order.
 A writ of mandamus is a command by a higher court to a lower court or government official.
 Mandamus is appropriate when a lower court has exceeded its lawful authority.
 The United States Supreme Court has laid out three conditions that must be fulfilled before a writ of mandamus can be issued: (1) the party must have no other adequate means to attain the relief they deserve, (2) the party must satisfy the burden of showing that their right to issuance of the writ is clear and indisputable, and (3) the issuing court must be satisfied that the writ is appropriate under the circumstances.

 "Mandamus relief is warranted because the FISC exceeded its statutory jurisdiction when it ordered production of millions of domestic telephone records that cannot plausibly be relevant to an authorized investigation." - EPIC Mandamus Petition